mozilla/simulated-devices/README.md

 - `userAgent` UA string of the device's browser.
 - `touch` whether it has a touch screen.
 - `firefoxOS` whether Firefox OS is supported.
+- `os` the OS type it usually ships with.

 ## Device types